JyotiSunkara/Genetic-Algorithms/README.md

 - We would even assign random numbers at times to make drastic changes when no improvement was shown by the vectors.
 We did this initially when we first ran the 0 vector and it helped us achieve good results.

-- Exact details as to how we did this can be found in the [Mutation][#Mutation] section.
+- Exact details as to how we did this can be found in the [Mutation](#Mutation) section.

 ## Number of iterations to converge